medeiros/medeiros.github.io/_posts/2020-11-23-Kafka-Schema-Registry-REST-Proxy-Concepts.md

 type|description|in depth
 --|--|--
-**Backward**|when a schema can be used to read data from `old schema`|is possible thanks to the `default` (new schema tries to read old data that has no value for a field, and then assume its default value for that field bacause it was not found)
+**Backward**|when a schema can be used to **read** data from `older schema`|is possible thanks to the `default` (new schema tries to read old data that has no value for a field, and then assume its default value for that field bacause it was not found)
-**Forward**|when a schema can be used to read data from `newer schema`|is natural because new data read from an old schema will get no effect (new fields will be ignored).
+**Forward**|when a schema can be used to **read** data from `newer schema`|is natural because new data read from an old schema will get no effect (new fields will be ignored).
 Delete fields in the new schema without `default` in the old schema is not forward compatible.
 **Full**|both Forward and Backward|The best approach is to adopt this type; it is necessary to add fields with `default` values and only remove field (in newes schema) who have `default` values.
 **Breaking**|neither Forward or Backward|Must avoid: **a)** Add/remove elements of a `Enum`; **b)** change the field type (i.e.: from string to int); **c)** rename a required, non-default field

+Forward Compatibility change is the most common in Kafka.
+It is a common scenario to start using a Producer with a newer Schema version, while the consumers keep working with the same (previous) version (_a schema continues to work by reading data from newer schemas_), and these consumers upgrade their schema versions later on.

+Backward Compatibility change is less common.
+In that case, one must wait for all consumers to upgrade their Schema versions and, after that, new messages can start to be produced using the newer schema (_a schema can be used to read data from old schemas_).

 > It is better, in general, to adopt a full compatibility approach, since it is easy to do and brings a lot of benefits.

 ### General Rules to Write an Avro Schema